-Program subject to change: As Massachusetts requirements for licensure change, the College reserves the right to alter the program to better prepare students to meet new requirements.
+Program subject to change: As Massachusetts requirements for licensure change, the College reserves the right to alter the program.

 Master of Education Leading to Massachusetts PROFESSIONAL LICENSURE Health/Family & Consumer Sciences (All Levels)

 36 credits • 3 terms • Program approved by the Mass.
 Dept. of Elementary & Secondary Education